-Before leaping into company procedures and etiquette, you should spend time making sure the team are properly introduced to you and other trainers as well as one another and those they will be working with once the training is complete.
+Before leaping into company procedures and etiquette, you should spend time making sure the team are properly introduced to you and other trainers as well as one another and those they will be working with once the sales management training is complete.
 Playing games to get to know each other can sound a little cheesy, but they do help to relax new starters and promote bonding within the team from day one.

 Breaking the training down into clearly defined stages will greatly aid understanding, so once you have established everything you need to cover, try to group information into specific sections and then order them in terms of what should be discussed first, second and so on.
-This will form the structure for your training and ensure every new starter is aware of what will be covered and when.
+This will form the structure for your sales training team and ensure every new starter is aware of what will be covered and when.

 Keep it Short

-The best way to ensure the information you are providing is retained by those attending the sessions is to avoid lengthy training sessions.
+The best way to ensure the information you are providing is retained by those attending the sessions is to avoid lengthy sales and marketing training sessions.
 If it is an intensive training course, make sure you are allowing for regular breaks and stopping for other activities rather than just talking to the group for hours on end.

 Consider Professional Training Courses